waynelloydsmith/Moneydance-Stockwatch-dayly/README.md

 - /opt/moneydance/scripts/tmp/stockwatchID.txt
 - /opt/moneydance/scripts/tmp/StockwatchDay/indexs.csv
 - /opt/moneydance/scripts/tmp/StockwatchDay/stoclwatch.csv
--Progress is reported on the "MoneyBot Conosle"
+- Progress is reported on the "MoneyBot Conosle"
--Also check the Message Console for Errors / Crashes.
+- Also check the Message Console for Errors / Crashes.
--definitions.py is used to filter the large amount of data provided by www.stockwatch.com -so that only securities and exchange rates we are interested in get saved in moneydance.
+- definitions.py is used to filter the large amount of data provided by www.stockwatch.com
+- so that only securities and exchange rates we are interested in get saved in moneydance.
--you will need to edit this file to reflect the stocks / currencies you are interested in.
+- you will need to edit this file to reflect the stocks / currencies you are interested in.
--the dictionary to change is StockPriceHistoryStockwatch = { -Run this script every day after the markets close (30 minutes later).
+- the dictionary to change is StockPriceHistoryStockwatch = {
+- Run this script every day after the markets close (30 minutes later).
--It only takes about 30 seconds to run it.
+- It only takes about 30 seconds to run it.